-Dayton’s oldest black Baptist church, site of the founding of the city’s chapter of the NAACP, will mark its 150th anniversary this year.
+Dayton’s oldest black Baptist church, site of the founding of the city’s chapter of the NAACP, marked its 150th anniversary on Monday.

 Zion Baptist Church was founded in Humphrey and Elizabeth Moody’s Mound Street living room on Nov.
 30, 1870, according to the church’s historical narrative.
 The first pastor was Rev. Albert Matthews.

 Worshippers met in buildings around town before purchasing at lot on Sprague Street for $370 and building their own one-story church.

 As the congregation grew, a larger building was needed.
 A black architect, E.J.
 Mountstephens, was hired in the early 1900s to design an expansion described as western style with a 12th-century Roman influence.